Originally Posted Online: Feb. 08, 2013, 1:01 pm

 Former Rock Island County State's Attorney Jeff Terronez spoke at an Illinois Registration Disciplinary Commission panel hearing Friday, Feb.
 8, 2013, in Chicago.
 The panel is deciding whether to recommend that the Illinois Supreme Court strip Mr. Terronez of his law license.
-This May 6, 2011, file photo shows Mr. Terronez leaving the Rock Island County Justice Center after pleading guilty April 26, 2011, to providing alcohol to a minor.
+The court voted to disbar Mr. Terronez today.

 An Illinois Attorney Registration and Disciplinary Commission appeals panel heard oral arguments Friday morning in the latest phase of the fight over whether former Rock Island County states attorney Jeff Terronez should keep his law license.

 ARDC branch manager Peter Rotskoff said the panel could take up to 90 days to make a recommendation to the Illinois Supreme Court, which must make the final decision in the case.

 Mr. Rotskoff said the justices will review the case, but likely will do so based on the written record of the proceedings.
 Further oral arguments are possible, but usually are rare.